CLICK HERE FOR INDEX PAGE

 LDRs or Light Dependent Resistors are very useful especially in light/dark sensor circuits.
 Normally the resistance of an LDR is very high, sometimes as high as 1000 000 ohms, but when they are illuminated with light resistance drops dramatically.

-The animation opposite shows that when the torch is turned on, the resistance of the LDR falls, allowing current to pass through it.
+The animation below shows that when the torch is turned on, the resistance of the LDR falls, allowing current to pass through it.

-This is an example of a light sensor circuit :
+Opposite is another example of a light sensor circuit :

 When the light level is low the resistance of the LDR is high.
 This prevents current from flowing to the base of the transistors.
 Consequently the LED does not light.